xtekky/gpt4free/docs/client.md

-The G4F Client preserves the same familiar API interface as OpenAI or Anthropic, ensuring a smooth transition process.
+The G4F Client preserves the same familiar API interface as OpenAI, ensuring a smooth transition process.

 ## Initializing the Client
 To utilize the G4F Client, create a new instance. **Below is an example showcasing custom providers:**